Discordi0/Practice/HBT/Machines/TwoMillion.md

 ---

 ### Q3: What JavaScript function on the invite page returns the first hint about how to get an invite code?
 Don't include () in the answer.
-#### A:
+#### A: makeInviteCode

-We need to check the source code of the page in the Inspetctor tab and search for the script in question.
+We need to check the source code of the invite page in the Inspector tab and search for the script in question.

 ![](../../Img/Pasted%20image%2020251202170124.png)

+This doesn't seem to have the answer.

+Next we check the

 ### Q4: